Textbook Buying & Returns

 To Shop Textbooks Online

 Log in above and select "Login for Cornell Users."
 Then click Shop or Print Booklist.
 From there, you will be linked to the My Account page and you may click Begin Shopping to see your registered courses and textbooks.
-You can view prices for each title and the available formats (new, rental, used, digital).
+You can view prices for each title and the available formats (new, used, digital).
 You can compare prices from several other online book sellers directly on our website.
 Be a savvy shopper and use this handy price comparison tool to find the best course material options for you.
 Visit textbooks-by-schedule-instructions for detailed instructions.

 Textbook Purchasing Frequently Asked Questions (FAQ):